dacgray/How-to-Write-and-Deploy-a-PHP-Lambda-Function-with-SAM-CLI/README.md

 Create a file named bootstrap in your root directory.

-Note:
-- the bootstrap fetches the next lambda invocation and hands it to handler.php with the PHP CLI
+The bootstrap file fetches the next lambda invocation and hands it to `handler.php` with the PHP CLI.

 [View bootstrap](https://github.com/dacgray/How-to-Write-and-Deploy-a-PHP-Lambda-Function-with-SAM-CLI/blob/main/bootstrap)